 This is the first of two requests that Paul prays for the Colossians.
 The first petition for which Paul asked was that the Colossians might be filled with the knowledge of God’s will.

 This is the outcome of a great desire.
 The word “ask” means to implore and denotes earnestness.
 This is a request of great earnestness.

 “That” is the purpose of the prayer request.

-Most of us are satisfied with being half-filled with everything except food.
+Most of us are satisfied with being half filled with everything except food.
 We do not stop eating until we are full.
 We are not that way when it comes to spiritual food.
 We are satisfied with a starvation diet in spiritual things.
-We snack on spiritual junk food and run off to the spiritual race only to run with very little spiritual energy.
+We snack on spiritual junk food and run off to the spiritual race with very little spiritual energy.
 It is God’s will that we are filled with spiritual food.
 Most of us are not even half full.
 God wants us to be chock-block full of the knowledge of the will of God.
 God wants us to be experts in the will of God.
 If God answers this prayer, we will know all the implications of his will for our lives.

 Unless we are on speaking terms with the will of God, we will have little wisdom and understanding in the spiritual battle we face.